Balasaravanan727/meow/README.md

-# java progra to fnd GCD
+# java program to fnd GCD